-Certified Abstractor: Job Description, Duties and Education Requirements
+Certified Abstractor: Job Description & Education Requirements

 Certified abstractors are title examiners who have received licensure by the National Association of Land Title Examiners and Abstractors.
 These abstractors are required to follow the guidelines of their association and maintain certification.

 Certified Abstractors research real estate records and examine titles to provide legal support when determining the historical ownership of properties.
 These men and women assist in the sale and purchase of properties based on local, state, and national laws.
 Much of their work consists of researching land- and property-related documents for registration, restrictions and legal descriptions.
 Many certified abstractors work in or with law firms, insurance companies or real estate agencies.